Atomic Consistency Preference Optimization for Long-Form Question Answering: Introduction

 Large Language Models (LLMs) have emerged as powerful tools for accessing information through natural language generation.
 Long-form factoid question-answering (QA), in particular, plays a crucial role in human interactions with LLMs for information retrieval \citep{alkhamissi2022review}.
 However, a significant concern with LLMs is their tendency to produce content that appears plausible but is factually incorrect, a phenomenon commonly referred to as hallucination \citep{rawte2023troubling,xu2024wizardlm,huang2025survey}.
 This issue is especially critical in the use of LLMs in domains like medical diagnosing, news reporting, and educational tutoring.
 To mitigate this issue, numerous strategies have been proposed.

 The most common way to mitigate hallucinations involves a model alignment step to improve its factual accuracy.
-This process leverages curated datasets comprising (factual, non-factual) pairs to align the model toward generating more factual content \citep{zhang2024self, tian2023fine}.
-Typically, these factual and non-factual examples are identified using a retriever paired with a knowledge base or a more advanced language model (like GPT-4) \citep{huang2024factalign, zhang2024self, tian2023fine}.
-However, the applicability of such techniques is often constrained due to two key limitations.
-First, the unavailability of robust knowledge bases in many scenarios, particularly in low-resource domains, further restricts the effectiveness of these methods.
-Second, using models like GPT-4 to extract individual facts and generate verifying questions is very expensive.
-These challenges underscore the need for self-supervised approaches that can enhance factual accuracy and reduce hallucinations without relying on any external models or knowledge bases.
+This process leverages curated (factual, non-factual) data pairs to align the model toward generating more factual content \citep{zhang2024self, tian2023fine}.
+Typically, these data pairs are identified using a retriever paired with a knowledge base or a more advanced language model (like GPT-4) \citep{huang2024factalign, zhang2024self}.
+However, the applicability of these techniques is often limited by two key factors.

+First, the unavailability of robust structured knowledge bases in many scenarios, particularly in low-resource domains such as IT technical support \citep{yang-etal-2023-empower}, medicine, and law \citep{sengupta-etal-2025-exploring} restricts the effectiveness of these methods.
+Second, relying on advanced proprietary APIs (e.g., GPT-4 or Gemini 2.5) to score alignment data is very expensive.
+It also introduces serious privacy risks, especially when scored data includes sensitive information.
+These challenges underscore the need for self-supervised approaches that can enhance factual accuracy and reduce hallucinations without relying on knowledge bases or external models.

 Conversely, several inference-time techniques, such as ASC \citep{thirukovalluru2024atomicASC}, CoVe \citep{dhuliawala2024chain}, and USC \citep{chen2024universal}, operate in a fully self-supervised manner (not relying on any external models/knowledge bases) by evaluating an LLM's output using \textit{self-consistency} or \textit{self-evaluation} based mechanisms.
 These methods are designed to identify and eliminate non-factual components, delivering a more reliable final response.
-However, they are computationally intensive at inference time, often necessitating multiple LLM calls (e.g., verifying each individual fact) to achieve the desired level of accuracy.
+However, they are computationally intensive at inference time, often necessitating multiple LLM calls (e.g., verifying each individual fact) to improve performance.